 The voltage on Envy’s RCA output can go up to 8V and is regulated via the RJ45 potentiometer so not a fixed line-out.
 For XLR or the balanced preamp output, the absolute voltage will be double (so up to 16V), as it is measured between the “+” and “-” cables, (for RCA you only have signal and ground).

 One interesting addendum to the output capability of the Envy is the ability for it to power speakers.
 By selecting the impedance range to “Mid”, you can also use the 6.3mm SE PO to connect speakers with a 16Ω impedance.

-The Envy will drive about 5 Watt power of output power and recommended speak sensitivity should be greater than 94dB.
-Its not huge or power amp class but for a small set of bookend speakers for the desktop, it might be quite useful.
+The Envy will drive about 5 Watt power of output power and the recommended speak sensitivity should be greater than 94dB.
+It’s not a huge or powerful amp class but for a small set of bookend speakers for the desktop, it might be quite useful.

 The Envy is a looker.
 It is also fairly big and heavy at 15.1kg but not so big as to give you issues with standard hi-fi racks.
 The main issue to watch out for when racking the Envy is height as those H300B driver tubes give it a fairly tall profile as well as needing some room to vent.

 Personally, I recommend giving it all the space you can height-wise and putting it on the top shelf.
 It looks beautiful anyhow so middling rack space seems a crime to me.

 The aesthetics are primarily two heavily-grained, distinct sets of oiled woodblocks wrapped around a black chassis that ties the blocks together.
 The wood choice is beautiful and reminiscent of the Auris Audio aesthetic for their amps but just a shade sharper on the edges and cornering.